rchain/reference/faq.md

 The [Co-op](https://www.rchain.coop) is the organization that develops the open-source RChain platform software.
 It’s an open and community-driven initiative with multiple communication channels through which all are welcome to participate.
 [RChain Holdings](http://rchain.io/) is a for-profit entity whose mission is to grow the ecosystem around the RChain platform, through incubating startups, forming joint ventures, developing products, and delivering professional services.

 **Where is RChain based?**  \
 The RChain Cooperative and RChain Holdings are both Internet companies and have participants around the world.
-They are Washington USA companies and the founders live in Seattle.
+They are Washington State USA companies and the founders live in Seattle.

 **What is the governance model?**  \
 The Co-op is a member-driven organization with an elected nine-person [Board of Directors](https://www.rchain.coop/#team).
 Board seats have 3, 2, or 1 year terms.
 The board is composed of: